 - fine sea salt and pepper

-- Pour the chicken (or turkey) stock into a jug saucepan.
-Heat it up and leave it on the lowest heat during the entire time you cook the risotto.
+- Heat stock: Pour the chicken (or turkey) stock into a jug saucepan.
+Heat it and leave it on the lowest heat during the entire time you cook the risotto.

 - Add the white wine and let it reduce completely.

-- Slowly, start adding the hot stock, one ladle at a time, stirring often and only adding the next ladle of stock when all the liquid in the pot has been absorbed.
-Keep doing this, stirring often, until all the stock is used and the risotto is cooked through but not mushy, this will take between 20 and 25 minutes.
+- Risotto: Slowly, start adding the hot stock, one ladle at a time, stirring often and only adding the next ladle of stock when all the liquid in the pot has been absorbed.
+Keep doing this, often stirring, until all the stock is used and the risotto is cooked through but not mushy; this will take 20 - 25 minutes.
 If necessary, add a little more stock or hot water.

-- In the meantime chop the leftover turkey meat.
+- Add meat: In the meantime, chop the leftover turkey meat.
 Add it to the risotto during the last 10 minutes of the cooking time to make sure it is thoroughly heated through by the end of the cooking time.

-- Mix the beaten egg yolk with the freshly grated Parmesan, full-fat milk or heavy cream and seasoning.
+- Finish: Mix the beaten egg yolk with the freshly grated Parmesan, full-fat milk, heavy cream, and seasoning.
 Take the risotto off the heat and stir in the egg mixture.